just-nilux/Icarus/docs/technical_research/support_resistance_levels.md

 1. In order to call a region as support resistance,it needs to be tested multiple times and it is better to have more remote located test points.
 Considering this fact, we can write a score function for the clusters as a measure of reliability of the support resistance levels:
     - Check **Analyzer.eval_sup_res_cluster_score()** function

+# Validation
+horizontal_score
+validation_score
+Note: score can be multiplied with the number of members.
+Then the final score can be checked if it is greater than 100.
+100 is just an observation